-The decision to hold a Convention ought to be made by the group conscience of the appropriate Intergroup or Region (the sponsoring body).
+The decision to hold a convention is usually made by the group conscience of the appropriate intergroup or region (the sponsoring body).
 A committee should be elected for the purpose of planning, organising and running the event.
-The Convention Committee should have overall responsibility and be accountable to the sponsoring body for financial and all other matters.
-It should bear in mind the need for Conventions to be self-supporting.
+The Convention Committee should:

+- Have overall responsibility and be accountable to the sponsoring body for financial and all other matters - · Bear in mind the need for conventions to be self-supporting - Appoint a chair, convenor or both - Follow the normal principle of rotation across the whole of the Convention Committee